mohsinalimat/ContainerScrollViewController/README.md

 ### Code

-To integrate `ContainerScrollViewController` programmatically, follow these steps:
+To integrate `ContainerScrollViewController` programmatically, do this:

 1. Subclass `ContainerScrollViewController`.